eldu/eldu.github.io/_posts/2017-12-01-procedural-graphics.md

 ### Shape Grammar

+A procedurally generated city starts with shapes and grammar for how those shapes fit together.
+Cities of any size can be generated using this syntax.
+The following is a simplified version of a procedurally generated city.

 <ul class="actions align-center">
     <li><a href="https://eldu.github.io/Project4-Shape-Grammar/" class="button medium">Live Demo</a></li>
     <li><a href="https://github.com/eldu/Project4-Shape-Grammar" class="button medium">View on Github</a></li>
 </ul>

 ### L-System

+Similarly, the L-system is a way to generate trees at the rendering stage using symbols and an initial axiom.

 <ul class="actions align-center">
     <li><a href="https://eldu.github.io/Project3-LSystems/" class="button medium">Live Demo</a></li>